 The motivation letter must be written on the application form.
 Your application will not be assessed at all, if it lacks a motivation letter.

 You can obtain 0–10 points for your motivation letter.

 In the motivation letter you will answer the following questions (in English):

 The motivation letter may be up to 2,000 characters in length (including spaces).
 Any parts of the letter exceeding the maximum number of characters will be disregarded.
 The language must be grammatically flawless, and the content of the text must be fluent and coherent.
 The letter of motivation may be rejected if the above requirements are not met.

 If the score for the motivation letter is below 5 the short scientific text will not be evaluated.

 As part of their Master’s degree, students must independently write a scientific thesis, the Master’s thesis.
 This thesis is an academic paper on a topic suitable to the field of the Master’s programme.

 As a part of your application, you must write (in English) a short scientific text of your own.
 You can obtain 0–3 points for your scientific text.

-The text is either an abstract of your own Bachelor’s thesis or another comparable academic paper you have written yourself.
+The text is either an abstract of your own Bachelor’s thesis or another comparable academic paper on a current topic you have written yourself.
 Your application will not be assessed at all, if it lacks a scientific text.